mstksg/inCode/copy/entries/dependent-haskell-1.md

 ---------------

 [Artificial neural networks][ann] have been somewhat of a hot topic in computing recently.
-At their core they involve matrix multiplication and manipulation, so they do seem like a good candidate for a dependent types.
-Most importantly, implementations of training algorithms (like back-propagation) are tricky to implement correctly --- despite being simple, there are many locations where accidental bugs might pop up when multiplying the wrong matrices, for example.
+Implementations of training algorithms (like back-propagation) are tricky to implement correctly --- despite being simple, there are many locations where accidental bugs might pop up when multiplying the wrong matrices, for example.

 [ann]: https://en.wikipedia.org/wiki/Artificial_neural_network

-It's not always easy to gauge before-the-fact what would or would not be a good candidate for adding dependent types to, and often times, it can be considered premature to start off with "as powerful types as you can".
+Though some might recognize that complicated matrix and vector arithmetic is a common application of phantom type-based dependent types, it's not necessarily always easy to gauge before-the-fact what would or would not be a good candidate for adding dependent types to.
+Often times, it can even be considered premature to start off with "as powerful types as you can".
 So let's walk through programming things with as "dumb" types as possible, and see where types can help.

 We'll be following a process called "type-driven development" --- start with general and non-descriptive types, write the implementation and recognize